 We are also working with a microbiome DNA stool testing company where one goal is to conduct a routine infant meconium and stool testing demonstration project at a hospital:

 Ping-Chuan Christina Tsai, PhD, Head of Research & Development, Thryve

 Here are some articles describing the hypothesis.
-A new, peer-reviewed article has been approved by a medical Journal and we await publication.
+Our new, peer-reviewed article has been approved by a medical Journal and now in press.

 Facebook explorations/research: #microbiomevaccinesafetyproject